 Working groups

-1.12.1 Technical committees or subcommittees may establish, by decision of the committee, working groups for specific tasks (see 2.2, 2.4, 2.5 and 2.6).
-A working group operates by consensus, reports and gives recommendations, if any, to its parent committee through a convenor appointed by the parent committee.
+1.12.1 Committees may establish, by decision of the committee, working groups for specific tasks (see 2.2, 2.4, 2.5 and 2.6).
+A working group operates by consensus, reports and gives recommendations, if any, to its parent committee through a Convenor appointed by the parent committee.

-Working group convenors shall be appointed by the committee for up to three-year terms.
+Working group Convenors shall be appointed by the committee for up to three-year terms.
 Such appointments shall be confirmed by the National Body (or liaison organization).
-The convenor may be reappointed for additional terms of up to three-years.
+The Convenor may be reappointed for additional terms of up to three-years.
 There is no limit to the number of terms.

-Responsibility for any changes of convenors rests with the committee and not with the National Body (or liaison organization).
+Responsibility for any changes of Convenors rests with the committee and not with the National Body (or liaison organization).
+In a case a WG Convenor resigns, the Secretary/Committee Manager shall launch a call to identify new candidates.

-The convenor may be supported by a secretariat, as needed.
+The Convenor may be supported by a secretariat, as needed.

-The nomination of the working group secretary shall be confirmed by his/her National Body.
+The nomination of the working group Secretary shall be confirmed by his/her National Body.

-Committees are encouraged to establish arrangements between a convenor and a twinned convenor, with a limit of one twinned convenor per working group.
-The lead partner (convenor) and twinned partner (twinned convenor) will be decided by mutual agreement.
-Convenors and twinned convenors shall be from the P-members in the committee concerned.
-The same rules apply for the appointment of convenors and twinned convenors.
+Committees are encouraged to establish arrangements between a Convenor and a twinned Convenor, with a limit of one twinned Convenor per working group.
+The lead partner (Convenor) and twinned partner (twinned Convenor) will be decided by mutual agreement.
+Convenors and twinned Convenors shall be from the P-members in the committee concerned.
+The same rules apply for the appointment of Convenors and twinned Convenors.

-Note that twinned convenors are only possible through twinning arrangements.
+Note that twinned Convenors are only possible through twinning arrangements.

-Co-convenors are only possible in Joint Working Groups (JWG) — see 1.12.6.
+Co-Convenors are only possible in Joint Working Groups (JWG) — see 1.12.6.

 For more information on twinnings, see Annex ST for the Twinning Policy.

-A working group comprises a restricted number of experts individually appointed by the P-members, A-liaisons of the parent committee and C-liaison organizations, brought together to deal with the specific task allocated to the working group.
-The experts act in a personal capacity and not as the official representative of the P-member or A-liaison organization (see 1.17) by which they have been appointed with the exception of those appointed by C-liaison organizations (see 1.17).
+A working group comprises a restricted number of Experts individually appointed by the P-members, A-liaisons of the parent committee and C-liaison organizations, brought together to deal with the specific task allocated to the working group.
+The Experts act in a personal capacity and not as the official representative of the P-member or A-liaison organization (see 1.17) by which they have been appointed with the exception of those appointed by C-liaison organizations (see 1.17).
 However, it is recommended that they keep close contact with that P-member or organization in order to inform them about the progress of the work and of the various opinions in the working group at the earliest possible stage.
 A working group may also include representatives appointed by liaison committees (see 1.15.4).

 It is recommended that working groups be reasonably limited in size.
-The technical committee or subcommittee may therefore decide upon the maximum number of experts appointed by each P-member and liaison organizations.
+The committee may therefore decide upon the maximum number of Experts appointed by each P-member and liaison organizations.

-Once the decision to set up a working group has been taken, P-members and A- and C-liaison organizations shall be officially informed in order to appoint expert(s).Working groups shall be numbered in sequence in the order in which they are established.
+Once the decision to set up a working group has been taken, P-members and A- and C-liaison organizations shall be officially informed in order to appoint Expert(s).Working groups shall be numbered in sequence in the order in which they are established.

-When a committee has decided to set up a working group, it shall ensure that a convenor or an acting convenor is appointed at the same time the WG is set up.
-The convenor shall arrange for the first meeting of the working group to be held within 12 weeks.
-This information shall be communicated immediately after the committee’s decision to the P-members of the committee and A- and C-liaison organizations, with an invitation to appoint experts within 6 weeks.
+When a committee has decided to set up a working group, it shall ensure that a Convenor or an acting Convenor is appointed at the same time the WG is set up.
+The Convenor shall arrange for the first meeting of the working group to be held within 12 weeks.
+This information shall be communicated immediately after the committee’s decision to the P-members of the committee and A- and C-liaison organizations, with an invitation to appoint Experts within 6 weeks.
 Additional projects may be assigned, where appropriate, to existing working groups.